santimn24-lgtm/Specialized-Data-Science-Program/README.md

 Tools used: Pandas, YData Profiling, Scikit-learn (StandardScaler, PCA), Matplotlib

+**Note:** The command for generating the report with YData Profiling is commented out to reduce the file size

 #### [Exercise 4: spaCy transformations](spacy.ipynb)
 Analyzes hotel review descriptions using spaCy for Spanish to compare semantic similarity between different hotel descriptions.